· Blenders International · From Vadodara · 4 min read

 We considered eleven source locations across India before settling on Vadodara.
 Here is what the TDS and hardness data told us.

-The question we get asked most often is not about the water profile or the carbonation structure.
+The question we get asked most often is not about the mineral profile or the source data.
 It is simpler: why Vadodara?

 The answer is geological, industrial, and — we will admit — somewhat romantic.